 Get a first-hand impression

-Did you know you can win a free campus visit by participating in an Access MBA event?
+Did you know you can discuss a campus visit when meeting business school representatives at Access MBA events?
 Sign up here for an online or face-to-face event near you and seize this opportunity.

 After you have gathered the information you need, reflect and ask yourself the question “Do I see myself here?”, “Do I feel comfortable here?”